 - Shares of any properties or businesses held jointly with someone else (“tenants in common”), so if your deceased mother and a sibling owned property or business together – each with their own share(s) – your mother’s share would move through probate

-Nolo.com has a very well-written description of the intestate succession process and what it means for all relevant heirs and beneficiaries.
+Nolo.com has succinct descriptions of the intestate succession process and what it means for all relevant heirs and beneficiaries.

 |